papersubmit-anonymous/GlassWing/README.md

 **GlassWing is the first tailored static analysis approach for Flutter Android apps, designed to bridge the gap between Dart and Java by revealing their implicit invocation relations for a more comprehensive analysis.**
 ![image](https://github.com/papersubmit-anonymous/GlassWing/blob/main/fig/flutterAppOverviewNew_00.png)

-PS: The jidoujisho APP in Dataset 1 exceeds GitHub's limits, so we provide a [OneDrive](https://1drv.ms/f/c/a2905014e63119d7/EmeemqEEqNRJgHevcu8uN3YBKKyAmT2qFZ5PcdAMP_-oqA?e=sUEkTJ) link for download
+PS: The DataSet && artifacts, so we provide a [OneDrive](https://1drv.ms/f/c/a2905014e63119d7/EmeemqEEqNRJgHevcu8uN3YBKKyAmT2qFZ5PcdAMP_-oqA?e=sUEkTJ) link for download

 ## 📖 Introduction